ZenoNex/Gyroidic-Sparse-Covariance-Flux-Reasoner/docs/NOMENCLATURE.md

 *   **Trajectory Veto (CALM):** The authority of the meta-control surrogate to instantly terminate an optimization path if it detects the onset of entropic collapse or stagnation.

 ### IV.
 The Failure Complex
-*   **Trigonometric Unfolding:** A geometric rescue mechanism that "unrolls" a collapsed manifold dimension into a trigonometric basis when a topological fracture is detected.
+*   **Triple-Angle Branch Selection (originally Trigonometric Unfolding):** A geometric rescue mechanism that selects the highest-energy branch from a triple-angle cosine expansion when a topological fracture is detected.
 *   **Incoherence Collapse:** A catastrophic failure state where the hidden state's attention patterns lose all structural definition.
 The system detects this via `PAS_h` monitoring and triggers an immediate **Abort**.
 *   **Geometric Revelation:** The process of uncovering hidden structural inconsistencies that were previously masked by over-parameterization or "smooth" gradients.